Harriet Findlay: Life

 In 1919, Findlay joined Rosaline Masson, Ella Millar and Miss M.R.
 MacLeod as the first four women to become members of the Cockburn Association, Edinburgh's influential conservation organisation formed in 1875 to protect and preserve the built heritage, natural environment and civic amenity in the city.
+In 1929, she founded the Portobello Toddler Hut, the longest-running community-operated nursery school in the United Kingdom.

 She was active in Scottish politics becoming a Justice of the Peace in Edinburgh in 1926 and being elected president of the Scottish Unionist Association in 1927.
-She chaired the management board of the Edinburgh Royal Infirmary during the Depression.
-She died on 24 July 1954, aged 74.
+She chaired the management board of the Edinburgh Royal Infirmary during the Great Depression.